 What people often misunderstand

-People also sometimes expect rejection to mean the mic will magically ignore everything except the singer.
+A common misunderstanding is thinking rejection means the microphone will ignore everything except the singer.
 That is not realistic.
-Real rooms are messy, and microphones still hear the environment.
-Rejection simply describes how well the mic reduces that extra spill instead of treating it as equally important.
+Real microphones still hear the room.
+Rejection simply describes how well the mic reduces unwanted sound compared with the intended voice.

 A practical interpretation rule

-In home karaoke, the best interpretation rule is to listen for separation and predictability.
-Does the voice still feel like the center of attention when speakers are nearby, the TV is active, or the room is reflective?
+Listen for separation and predictability.
+Does the voice still feel like the center of attention when the speakers are nearby, the TV is active, or the room is reflective?
 Or does the microphone seem to collect too much of everything around the singer?
-That listening difference often tells you more than the spec language alone.

 Conclusion